• Skip to main content

 Recipe Notes

-Peanut sauce thickens in the fridge.
-For serving, let it sit out for 30 minutes or microwave in 15-second intervals to loosen.
+Storing peanut sauce.
+Peanut sauce thickens in the refrigerator.
+Let it sit at room temperature or microwave in short intervals before serving to loosen.

 Equipment